-The Raptor LPX offers one on-board flash disk as an optional device.
+The Raptor AT offers two on-board flash disks as optional devices.
 The Disk-On-Chip is a single chip flash disk device in a standard 32-pin DIP socket.

-It features up to 288MB of storage capacity with high-speed boot-up capabilities, including the Flash File System (FFS) for easy storage.
+It features up to 288MB (each) of storage capacity with high-speed boot-up capabilities, including the Flash File System (FFS) for easy storage.

-This feature of the Raptor LPX is a perfect replacement for conventional hard-drives in the harsh industrial environment where shock and vibration is a burden for standard hard drives.
+This feature of the Raptor AT is a perfect replacement for conventional hard-drives in the harsh industrial environment where shock and vibration is a burden for standard hard drives.

-Jumper JP7 (SW6 & SW7) selects the memory address to be used for the Disk-On-Chip.
+Jumper JP7 selects the memory addresses to be used for the Disk-On-Chip.
 Possible addresses are listed below.